 2. Use .png format instead of .jpg for your images

-The .png format allows you to optimize images by making them lighter without change in quality.
+The .png format allows you to optimize images by making them lighter without a change in quality.

 3. Never put a single image in your email without any text